-This is another question which pops up frequently and another which I was putting off blogging about as while it’s not an awkward question it doesn’t really have a satisfying answer.
+This is another question which pops up frequently and another which we were putting off blogging about as while it’s not an awkward question it doesn’t really have a satisfying answer.

 Salaries are a strangely secretive thing.
 People don’t talk about them.
 So, you end up with this culture where entire sectors of professionals having no idea how much their skills are worth.
 They say money isn’t everything, but your mortgage broker will disagree with you!

 It’s crazy when you think about it.
 Any survey you read says that adding a salary to a job advert increases applications by between 30% to 50%.
 People like to know what they’re getting into!
 People working in the tech industry can afford to be picky about the jobs they apply to as it is a job-rich and candidate poor market.
 With this in mind, there is no reason to actually turn them off your advert.

 However, there are some reasons why you might not get the information from the advert or even from the recruiter to whom you are speaking.

 1) THE EXTERNAL RECRUITMENT CONSULTANT LITERALLY DOESN’T KNOW THE SALARY BAND.

 A fairly common answer when we ask a Hiring Manager / Internal Recruiter “What is the salary band on this?” is “Oh, we’re open”